Waikereru Ecosanctuary Seed Island Project

 Work to date

-Gap size was governed by the natural openings in the kanuka-dominated shrubland, with 15-50 seedlings (a mixture of tree and shrub species) planted randomly in each seed island to provide a diverse local seed source to supplement the kanuka.
-The planting site at Waikeruru Ecosanctuary has been registered as a Trees That Count planting site and seed island locations mapped and baseline measurements completed in May 2022.
+Gap size was governed by the natural openings in the kanuka dominated shrubland with 30-100 seedlings of a mixture of tree and shrub species planted randomly within each seed island to provide a diverse local seed source to supplement the kanuka.